mupchrch/split-diff/README.md

 * If there are **no panes** open, then it will create two *empty* panes to paste your diffs into.
 * If there is **one pane** open, then it will diff the pane against a newly created *empty* pane to paste your diff into.
 * If there are **two panes** open, then it will diff the two panes.
-* If there are **more than two panes** open, then it will diff the first two panes it finds.

 To stop diffing, simply close one of the panes *or* use the `Toggle` command.